Home: Budakeszi, Zichy Péter u. 4 H-2092 Hungary

 Phone: (36) 303493735

 PERSONAL: born the 29th Novemer, 1945, in Sárisáp, Hungary.
 Married to Ottilia Boross, a Hungarian psychologist working at the Péter Pázmány Catholic University at Piliscsaba, Hungary.
-One son, Dániel of 38 years, one daughter, Kamilla of 24 years, two stepsons, Aurél Gábris and Krisztián Gábris of 38 and 36 years.
+One son, Dániel is a culture of website manager, one daughter, Kamilla is a veterinary doctor working in Africa, two stepsons, Aurél Gábris a physicist working in Prague and Krisztián Gábris a psychologist working in Budapest.

 EDUCATION AND HONORS